tstuefe/JEP387/jep.md

 Motivation
 ----------

-## Background
+## Preface

-When the VM loads a class, meta information about the class (things like constant pool, class descriptor, byte code etc.) are stored in native, non-java-heap memory.
-This area is called the Metaspace.
-This memory is owned by the class loader loading the class.
-Its life time is bound to the class loader - it is released when the class loader is unloaded.

-Metaspace memory is allocated by the Metaspace allocator, a custom written allocator for native memory.
-This proposal is about improving its efficiency.
+Class metadata live in non-java-heap, native memory.
+Their lifetime is bound to the that of the loading class loader.

+At the lowest level, memory is reserved from the OS, piecemeal committed and handed out in chunks of varying sizes to the class loader.
+From that point on, these chunks are owned by the class loader.
+From that chunk the class loader does simple pointer bump allocation to serve metadata allocation requests.

+If the current chunk is exhausted - its leftover space too small to serve an incoming metadata allocation - a new chunk is handed to the class loader allocation continues.
+The current chunk is "retired" - an attempt is made to store the leftover space for later reuse.

+When the class loader is unloaded and the metaspace it accrued over its lifetime can be freed, all its chunks are returned to the Metaspace allocator; they are added to a freelist and may be reused for future class loading.
+It is attempted to return memory to the OS; however, this heavily depends on Metaspace fragmentation and rarely works.

-## Make Metaspace more elastic
+## Goal: make Metaspace more elastic

-Allocating memory for from Metaspace incurs overhead.
+Allocating memory for class metadata from Metaspace incurs overhead.
 With the current Metaspace allocator the overhead-to-payload ratio can get excessive.

 Two waste areas stick out:

 _Waste in free lists_

-When a class loader gets unloaded, all the chunks it owns (slabs of metaspace memory) are returned to the Metaspace allocator and added to a freelist.
-They may be reused for later allocations, but those allocations may never happen, and for now that space is wasted.
-A mechanism to reclaim this space is in place which will attempt to return unused space to the OS, but it is not very effective and easily defeated by Metaspace fragmentation.

-Memory wasted this way can get excessive; we have seen ratios up to 70% waste (close to 70% of committed Metaspace storage idling in free lists).
+The size of the free lists can get very excessive.
+We have seen ratios of up to 70% waste (70% of committed Metaspace memory idling in free lists) after class unloading.
+Even though there is a mechanism in place to reclaim free metaspace memory and return it to the OS, it is largely ineffective and easily defeated by metaspace fragmentation.
+Metaspace fragmentation in this case means interleaved placement of chunks from class loaders which have different life spans.

+Since anonymous classes and reflection classes get their own class loaders, Metaspace fragmentation can even happen when there are not many user class loaders active: for instance, a Lamda inside the JDK may cause creation of an anonymous class loader which in turn can prevent reclamation of memory allocated by user class loaders.

 _Intra-chunk waste for active allocations_

 Class loaders get assigned a chunk of Metaspace memory; they allocate from it via pointer-bump allocation.
-At some point the class loader will stop loading classes and has no further need for Metaspace memory; the remaining space in its current chunk is wasted.
+Typically, at some point the class loader will stop loading classes and has no further need for Metaspace memory; the remaining space in its current chunk is wasted.

+Space wasted this way typically makes for about

 A second waste point is leftover space in retired chunks: when the free space left in a chunk is too small to satisfy an allocation, the class loader requests a new chunk; attempts is made to reuse the leftover space of the old chunk, but they are currently not very effective.